 The principal provides the agent with a specific power to make a particular decision about a financial matter.
 For example, principal would authorize agent to purchase home on principal’s behalf.

 As the name implies, a medical power of attorney allows the principal to appoint a person to make decisions regarding his or her medical care and treatment during period of illness or incapacity.

 Other government agencies permit owners give a power of attorney to another person for purposes of interacting with agency to accomplish task required by said agency.
 Examples include a vehicle power of attorney submitted to the Department of Motor Vehicles and a tax power of attorney to handle tax matters.

 The Law Offices of Melanie Tavare are a debt relief agency.
-We help people file for bankruptcy relief under the Bankruptcy Code.
+Our Hayward estate planning lawyer help people file for bankruptcy relief under the Bankruptcy Code.